-MINIMUM LOT AREA PER DWELLIN G UNIT (SQ.
+DISTRICT MINIMUM LOT AREA BUILDING Required S Sетваск (гт.))
+MAXIMUM MINIMUM LOT DIMENSIONS PER D.U.
+(SQ.
 FT.)
-REQUIRED S ЕТВАСК (FT.)
-MINIMUM GROSS LOT DIMENSIONS DISTRICT BUILDING SPACING MINIMUM FRONT MAXIMUM FRONT MINIMUM SIDE MINIMUM REAR Maximum height (ft.)
+SPACING MINIMUM FRONT MAXIMUM FRONT MINIMUM SIDE MINIMUM REAR HEIGHT (FT.)
 AREA (SQ.
 FT.)
 WIDTH (FT.)
-R2A 4,250 [В] 25 or [A] None 5 30 30 8,500 60 R2B 4,250 or [C] [В] 25 [A] [B] [D] None 8 30 30 8,500 60
+R2A 2,500 [В] 25 or [A] None 5 20 30 5,000 40 R2B 4,250 or [C] [В] 25 [A] [B] [D] None 8 30 30 8,500 60

-- [A] Also see additional regulations in Section 5.18.5 (Averaging an Established Front Building Line). - [B] Where more than one residential Structure is to be constructed on a Lot in the R2 districts, or where dwellings are served by a private street under the provisions of Section 5.21, the following placement regulations shall also be applied: (a) The minimum spacing between Buildings shall be twice the minimum required side setback dimension of the zoning district in which the Lots is located; (b) A minimum rear setback of 30 feet must be provided between the rear of a residential Structure and the adjacent (nearest) Lot Line; (c) A minimum front setback of ten feet must be provided between all Structures and the private street pavement. - [C] Except for Fraternity Houses, Sorority Houses, Student Cooperative Housing, and Group Housings, for which minimum net Lot Area shall be 350 sq. ft. per occupant. - [D] Or the Established Front Building Line existing on the date this ordinance is adopted, whichever is larger.
+- [A] Also see additional regulations in Section 5.18.5 (Averaging an Established Front Building Line). - [B] Where more than one residential Structure is to be constructed on a Lot in the R2 districts, or where dwellings are served by a private street under the provisions of Section 5.21, the following placement regulations shall also be applied: - (a) The minimum spacing between Buildings shall be twice the minimum required side setback dimension of the zoning district in which the Lots is located; - (b) A minimum rear setback of 30 feet must be provided between the rear of a residential Structure and the adjacent (nearest) Lot Line; - (c) A minimum front setback of ten feet must be provided between all Structures and the private street pavement. - [C] Except for Fraternity Houses, Sorority Houses, Student Cooperative Housing, and Group Housings, for which minimum net Lot Area shall be 350 sq. ft. per occupant. - TDT Or the Established Front Building Line existing on the date this ordinance is adopted, whichever is larger.